-Table 2-16.
-Firmware Parameters
+Table 2-13.
+Firmware Page Parameters

-Web Page Item Description Current Firmware Version Shows the current firmware version.
-Browse Use the Browse button to navigate to the location of the firmware file that you want to upload.
+Web Page Item Description Browse Use the Browse button to navigate to the location of the firmware file that you want to upload.
 Upload Click on the Upload button to automatically upload the selected firmware and reboot the system.
+Note: This button only appears after the user has selected a firmware file.
+Upload progress Status bar indicates the progress in uploading the file.
+Upload Post Processing Status bar indicates the progress of the software installation.
+Status Messages Messages relevant to the firmware update process appear here.

-2.2.10 Reboot the Device
+2.3.2 Reboot the Device